-The effective tax rates for the years ended December 31, 2009 and 2008 were approximately 40.7% and 61.6%, respectively.
+The effective tax rates for the years ended December 31, 2010 and 2009 were approximately 44.2% and 40.7%, respectively.
 Our effective tax rate each year varies from our federal statutory rate because we operate in multiple foreign countries where we apply their tax laws and rates which vary from those that we apply to the income we generate from our domestic operations.
-The effective tax rate for both years was higher than the U.S. effective rate of 35% due to the impact of our inability to recognize income tax benefits during the period resulting from losses sustained in certain tax jurisdictions where the future utilization of the losses are uncertain and by the recognition of tax expense associated with the transfer of certain intellectual property rights from U.S. to non-U.S. entities.
+Of the foreign jurisdictions in which we operate, our December 31, 2010 and 2009 effective tax rates were most impacted by our operations in Ireland and United Kingdom.
+The effective tax rate for both years was higher than the U.S. effective rate of 35% due to the impact of our inability to recognize income tax benefits during the period resulting from losses sustained in certain tax jurisdictions where the future utilization of the losses are uncertain and by the recognition of tax expense associated with the transfer of certain intellectual property rights from the United States to non-United States entities.
 The year ended December 31, 2009 was positively impacted by adjustments to unrecognized tax benefits of \$1.6 million.